ZaddyAman/BharatLawAI/README.md

 Click the thumbnail above to watch how BharatLawAI works — from asking legal questions to retrieving grounded answers from Indian acts using local AI.

+## 💡 Why BharatLawAI?

+Legal knowledge in India is vast, fragmented, and not easily accessible to most people.
+This project solves that by enabling:

+* Natural language search for legal sections
+* Real-time AI-generated answers grounded in law
+* Easy browsing of Indian statutes (IPC, CrPC, etc.)
+* Logged user queries and feedback for continuous improvement

+*

 ---

-## 🧠 Problem Statement
+## 🧠 Core Features

-Legal knowledge in India is vast, scattered, and hard to navigate.
-BharatLawAI aims to:

-- Let users ask legal questions in natural language
-- Return context-aware, grounded responses using real acts
-- Support feedback and iterative fine-tuning
+✅ AI Q\&A Chatbot powered by local LLM
+✅ Secure user authentication and chat history
+✅ Stop response generation mid-way
+✅ Section Explorer with search + pagination
+✅ Source attribution (legal DB vs LLM guess)
+✅ Fully responsive UI
+✅ Feedback capture with logging

 ---